Input Reduction Enhanced LLM-based Program Repair: Experiments Results

 \subsection{Research Questions}

 \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{RQ-1: How reliable are LLM-generated reducers at shrinking failure-inducing inputs?} We assess the \tool reduction phase through two metrics: the \emph{success rate} and the \emph{compression ratio}.
-Both metrics are evaluated against the unreduced original failure-inducing input and a purely LLM-based input reduction approach.
+Both metrics are evaluated against the unreduced original failure-inducing input, a \emph{ddmin}-only approach, and a purely LLM-based input reduction approach.

-\item \textbf{RQ-2: Does supplying the reduced counterexample improve LLM-based repair?} Using 4 LLMs, we test 3 prompting conditions: Baseline (no failure-inducing input), Origin Test (the full failure-inducing input), and Reduced Test (the reduced input produced by \tool).
-We report pass@\textit{k} for $k \in \{1,5,10\}$ to quantify any gain in repair accuracy.
+\item \textbf{RQ-2: Does supplying the reduced counterexample improve LLM-based repair?} Using 4 LLMs, we test 3 prompting conditions: Baseline (no failure-inducing input), Origin Test (the full failure-inducing input), and Reduced Test (the reduced input produced by \tool) on \dataset, and report pass@\textit{k} for $k \in \{1,5,10\}$.
+To assess cross-language portability, we also run \tool on \datasetpy with Qwen2.5-Plus under the same settings.

 \item \textbf{RQ-3: How does prompt composition influence repair accuracy?} We study 3 different prompt variants: Reduced Test, Diff Lines, and Reduced + Origin Test, and compare their average lengths and pass@\textit{k}.
 This analysis distinguishes between the benefits of shorter prompts and the benefits of reduced information.